StyraInc/rego-style-guide/README.md

 }
 ```

-While the second form is valid, it is almost guaranteed to confuse developers coming from the most common programming
+While the first form is valid, it is almost guaranteed to confuse developers coming from the most common programming
 languages.
 Again, optimize for readability!

 ## Regex